kjartanmichalsen/Netver/ReadMe.md

+* This does no longer work, as Yr changed the APIs *

 XML parsing of YR.no weather for Arduino / esp8266 and the Nokia 5110 Display / PDC8544

 This project uses the open apis of api.yr.no.